 Download

-1. Production and importing
+1. Production and import

 HyoffWind is a plant that converts renewable energy to green hydrogen.

-We are therefore committed to the global supply or importing of hydrogen and its carriers from countries such as Chile, Oman, Namibia, Egypt or Brazil.
+We are therefore committed to the global supply or importing of hydrogen and its carriers from countries such as Chile, Oman, Namibia, USA, Canada, Egypt or Brazil.
 There is a surplus of green electicity from solar and wind energy there.
 The global spread of these regions ensures that Belgium and Europe are less dependent on a small number of countries for their energy supplies.
-We expect the first imports of hydrogen in 2026.
+We expect the first imports in 2026.

 Port of Antwerp-Bruges imports hydrogen from countries all over the world, such as Chile, Oman, Namibia, Egypt and Brazil.